rkrux/language-predictor/README.md

 language-predictor
 ==================

-Simple Language Predictor in JavaScript which can predict six languages using the Naive Bayes Classifier.
+Simple Language Predictor in JavaScript which can predict 10 languages using the Naive Bayes Classifier.